mietek/halcyon-website/pages/reference/index.md

 > Type:                | `0` or `1`
 > Command-line option: | `--cabal-rebuild`

-Forces rebuilding the Cabal layer from scratch, which includes re-bootstrapping _cabal-install_.
+Forces Halcyon to rebuild the [Cabal layer](/guide/#cabal-layer) from scratch, which implies bootstrapping _cabal-install_ again.

 ### `HALCYON_CABAL_UPDATE`